Orcapt/orca-cli/README.md

-# @lexia/cli
+# @orca/cli

-> A powerful command-line tool for managing Lexia projects.
+> A powerful command-line tool for managing Orca projects.
 Set up and run your AI agent in seconds! 🚀

 ## ✨ Features

-- 🎯 **One Command Setup** - Clone, configure, and run with `lexia kickstart <language>`
+- 🎯 **One Command Setup** - Clone, configure, and run with `orca kickstart <language>`
 - 🌐 **Multi-Language Support** - Python ✅ | Node.js ✅ | Go (coming soon)
 - 🖥️ **Cross-Platform** - Works on Windows, Linux, and macOS
 - 📦 **No Dependencies** - Just Node.js (which you already have!)